Why is improving the diagnosis of traumatic pneumothorax important?

 The review authors searched for and included publications from 1900 to 10 April 2020.

 The diagnostic accuracy of CUS performed by frontline non-radiologist physicians for the diagnosis of pneumothorax in ED trauma patients is superior to supine CXR, independent of the type of trauma, type of CUS operator, or type of CUS probe used.
-These findings suggest that CUS for the diagnosis of traumatic pneumothorax should be incorporated into trauma protocols and algorithms in future medical training programmes; and that CUS may beneficially change routine management of trauma.
+These findings suggest that CUS for the diagnosis of traumatic pneumothorax could be incorporated into trauma protocols and algorithms in future medical training programmes.
+In addition, CUS may beneficially change routine management of trauma

 Chest X-ray (CXR) is a longstanding method for the diagnosis of pneumothorax but chest ultrasonography (CUS) may be a safer, more rapid, and more accurate modality in trauma patients at the bedside that does not expose the patient to ionizing radiation.
 This may lead to improved and expedited management of traumatic pneumothorax and improved patient safety and clinical outcomes.